nuxeo/nuxeo/nuxeo-distribution-resources/src/main/resources/doc/README.txt

 Welcome to the Nuxeo Platform 6.0-SNAPSHOT.

-You can always download the latest releases of Nuxeo packages (distributions, installers, virtual machine images, ...) from [http://www.nuxeo.com/en/downloads][1].
+You can always download the latest releases of Nuxeo packages (distributions, installers, virtual machine images, ...) from [http://www.nuxeo.com/downloads/][1].
 Previous releases are available at [http://nuxeo.github.com/downloads.html][2]

 ## Requirements

 The applications based on the Nuxeo Platform need Java.
-Please install and set up a Java Development Kit 7 (JDK 7, also called Java 1.7; JRE is not enough)* if it's not already installed on your computer.
+Please install and set up a Java Development Kit 7 or 8 (JDK 7 or 8, also called Java 1.7 and Java 1.8; JRE is not enough)* if it's not already installed on your computer.
 * We currently support Oracle's JDK[3] and OpenJDK[4] as a default Java setup.
 Don't hesitate to contact us if you need us to support a JDK from another vendor.